-Analysis of social data requires data that covers all the interactions in a given domain, which has shown to be difficult to handle in previous work.
 An additional contribution from the research conducted is that a novel method of crawling that extracts all social interactions from Facebook is presented.
-Over the period of the last few years, we have collected 280 million posts from public pages on Facebook using this crawling method.
-The collected posts include 35 billion likes and 5 billion comments from 700 million users.
-The data collection is the largest research dataset of social interactions on Facebook, enabling further and more accurate research in the area of social network analysis.
+They have collected 280 million posts in this research from public pages on Facebook using this crawling method.
+All this from 700 million users.
+With all this data it’s possible to illustrate interactions between different users.